Privatized Banking – Life Insurance Loans and Why We Use Them

 Your first 7 years of deposits of $45,000 each year are made into a bank savings account that earns 1%.
 Because the savings account is taxable, it’s subject to your 33% tax bracket, reducing your after-tax growth rate to 0.67%.

-In year 3, you take $100K of cash out of the account, to purchase the investment property.
+In year 3, you take $100K of cash out of the account to purchase the investment property.

 Since you paid cash, you own the property free and clear, so you collect the full $1K in rent each month.
 Over the next 30 years, you will receive $360K in cash flow from the property.

-If you deposit the $1K back into the same savings account and leave it there without touching it again, your ending account balance after another 30 years from the property purchase date (37 years from your initial funding year) will be $661,425.83.
-Adding the property value of $242,726, you’d have $904,151,83.
-We then subtract the $315,000 cash put into your savings account.
-This leaves you with a profit of $589,151.83.
+Suppose you deposit the $1K back into the same savings account and leave it there without touching it again.
+In that case, your ending account balance after another 30 years from the property purchase date (37 years from your initial funding year) will be $661,425.83.

 In contrast, instead of placing $45,000 each year into bank savings, imagine you put the same funds into a cash value life insurance policy instead.
 (An actual life insurance illustration for a 47-year-old man in average health was used for this example.)